yukilite/duke/docs/README.md

 Now you have 3 task in the list
 ____________________________________________________________
 ```
+**Notice:**
+If created successfully, it appears as a `[E]` beside the description to represent an Event task.
+`[✘]` represents the task has not been completed.

 ### `done` - Marks a task as completed

-This command marks a task as Done, which displays as a `✓` beside the task.
+This command marks an existing task as Done.

 Format:
 `done <task number>`